 Mass is at 9:00 a.m. in Spanish and 11:00 a.m. in English on Sunday morning.
-We have added at Sunday night Mass at 7 p.m.
+We have added a Sunday night Mass at 7 p.m.
 There is no Saturday Mass.

 Everyone must wear a mask to enter the church.
 There will be hand sanitizer available.

-There will be markings on the floor 6 feet apart for the people to line up to receive Holy Communion.
+There are markings on the floor 6 feet apart for the people to line up to receive Holy Communion.
 Please follow the direction of the ushers.

 The Eucharist will be distributed according to diocesan guidelines that ensure safety.